fig02/Better-OoT/README.md

 - Block pushing is sped up
 - Kakariko carpenter moved so he is not in the way of the cucco route
-- Starting time of day is dynamic depending on intro cutscene settings (NOTE: if ESS owl skip is done, do not remove the castle intro cutscene.
-It will be impossible to make it in time.)
+- Starting time of day is dynamic depending on intro cutscene settings (NOTE: If ESS owl skip is done, do not remove the castle intro cutscene.
+It will be impossible to make it to market in time.)

 ## Thanks